SOVA-S

 The SOVA-S mission is led by the OHB Czechspace team with support provided by strategically selected subcontractors, Berlin Space Technologies and OHB System, with a proven track record in satellite technology, ensuring solid foundation of expertise and innovation for successful mission execution.

-The science teams are led by the Principal Investigator of the German Space Agency (DLR) and the Institute of Atmospheric Physics of the Czech Academy of Sciences (IAP-CAS).
+The science team is led by the Principal Investigator of the German Space Agency (DLR).
 This team is also backed by renowned scientists in the field of atmospheric physics from across the globe.